ruandre/email-snippets/README.md

 ## Usage

 Start with `em-qs`, then add `em-row` or `em-row-txt` for every horizontal section of the email design (name appropriately via the provided comments for organization).
-Try to keep to a single-column design with a fairly narrow width for best results.
+Stick to a **single-column** design with a narrow width for best results.
 If you really need things next to each other (i.e. columns), avoid `colspan` by nesting tables instead.

 ### Tips: